CrunchyData/pg_featureserv/hugo/content/usage/collections.md

 The available feature collections can be listed.
 Each feature collection can report metadata about its definition, and can be queried to return datasets of features.
-It is also possible to query individual features by **id** in tables which have defined primary keys.
+It is also possible to query individual features in tables which have defined primary keys.

 ## Expose Tables and Views as Feature Collections